Fanur1991/IT-Academy-sprint_7-Chat-Socket.io-TS-Nodejs-Mongo-React-Antd/README.md

 > [!NOTE]
 > ### Level ⭐️

-> ✅ **Create an application that displays a login page where the user can enter a chat room (client and server must be completely separate).
+> ✅ Create an application that displays a login page where the user can enter a chat room (client and server must be completely separate).
 By opening the same URL in another browser window, we can log in with another user.
-Verify that they are in the same room and allow them to chat.**
+Verify that they are in the same room and allow them to chat.<br>
-> ✅ **Add the ability to create multiple chat rooms and manage persistence with MongoDB (with Mongoose).**
+> ✅ Add the ability to create multiple chat rooms and manage persistence with MongoDB (with Mongoose).

 > ### Level ⭐️⭐️